-Applying for a visa on your own can be time-consuming and difficult to understand.
-With strict deadlines, procedures and requirements, it can be easy to make a mistake that could cost you your chance to get a working holiday visa to travel and work in Canada.
+Applying for a visa (or a Canadian working holiday visa in particular) on your own can be time-consuming and difficult to understand.
+With strict deadlines, procedures, and requirements, it can be easy to make a mistake that could cost you your chance to get a working holiday visa to travel and work in Canada.
 But with the guidance and assistance of one of our knowledgeable Regulated Canadian Immigration Consultants (RCIC’s), who are accredited by the ICCRC the process will be stress-free.

 When you choose to use our expert and government trusted service you will get:

 - An in-depth eligibility assessment